George Hamilton (actor): Metro-Goldwyn-Mayer

 Hamilton played a cat burglar in MGM's Jack of Diamonds (1967).
-It was produced by Sandy Howard who said Hamilton was "a hot commodity these days" because he was dating Lyndon Johnson's daughter.
+It was produced by Sandy Howard, who said Hamilton was "a hot commodity these days" because he was dating Lyndon Johnson's daughter.
 Reports put his fee around this time at $100,000 per movie.
-He was drafted into the Army but received a 3-A deferral notice on the grounds that he was the sole financial provider for his mother.
-Hamilton's draft deferment was highly controversial at the time because it was thought that his relationship with the president's daughter gave him preferential treatment.)
+He was drafted into the Army but received a 3-A deferral notice on the grounds that he was his mother's sole financial provider.
+The deferral was highly controversial because it was thought that his relationship with the president's daughter gave him preferential treatment.
 In 1968, Hamilton made The Power.

 Television

 Hamilton went into television in 1969, supporting Lana Turner in the all-star series Harold Robbins' The Survivors (1969–70).
 When the show was canceled in January 1970, Hamilton went into Paris 7000 (1970).
-He portrayed a trouble shooter for the U.S. State Department in Paris.
+He portrayed a troubleshooter for the U.S. State Department in Paris.
 This series was canceled in March 1970.

-He starred in the TV films Togetherness (1970) and The Last of the Powerseekers, a 1971 compilation of two episodes of Harold Robbins' The Survivors.
+He starred in the TV films Togetherness (1970) and The Last of the Powerseekers, a 1971 compilation of two episodes of Robbins' The Survivors.

 Producer

 Hamilton moved into producing to give himself greater control over his career.
 He produced and played the title role in Evel Knievel (1971).
 Hamilton had the script rewritten by John Milius, and the latter called Hamilton "a wonderful guy, totally underrated.
 A great con-man, that's what he really is.
 He always said 'I'll be remembered as a third-rate actor when in fact, I'm a first-rate con man.'"

 He appeared in the TV movie The Last of the Powerseekers (1973), and had a supporting role in The Man Who Loved Cat Dancing, starring Burt Reynolds (1973).
 He produced and appeared in Medusa (1973).
 He starred in the TV movie The Dead Don't Die (1975) and had a supporting role in Once Is Not Enough (1975).

 On a 1975 episode of Columbo, Hamilton played a psychiatrist who uses hypnosis to commit a murder, whose arrogant assertions in his own defence establish that he was in fact at the scene of the crime.
 Hamilton guest-starred on episodes of Police Story, McCloud, Roots, The Eddie Capra Mysteries, Gibbsville, Supertrain, and Sword of Justice.

 He had supporting roles in The Strange Possession of Mrs. Oliver (1977), The Happy Hooker Goes to Washington (1977), Killer on Board (1977), Sextette (1978), The Users (1978), From Hell to Victory (1979), Institute for Revenge (1979), and Death Car on the Freeway (1979).